Vinishbhaskar/REST-API-NodeJS/README.md

 ```

 ### Note
-This repository is created by Vinish Bhaskar as a part of his personal projects and showcases his skills in building RESTful API using NodeJs, ExpressJs, MongoDB, and JSON Web Token.
+This repository is created by Vinish Bhaskar as a part of his personal projects and showcases his skills in building RESTful API using NodeJs, ExpressJs, and MongoDB.
 The API is open source, so anyone can use it, improve it, and suggest new features.
 Please feel free to submit pull requests and open issues if you have any questions or suggestions.